qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

     interact in order to do something.
 Most times a page provides a single task or a group of related tasks.
 A qooxdoo mobile application is usually composed of one or more loosely bound pages.
-    Typically there is one page that presents the “main” view.*
+    Typically there is one page that presents the "main" view.*

-Open the “mobiletweets” folder in your favorite IDE, so that you can edit all the files.
-Navigate to the “source/class/mobiletweets” folder, were all of the application class files are located.
+Open the "mobiletweets" folder in your favorite IDE, so that you can edit all the files.
+Navigate to the "source/class/mobiletweets" folder, were all of the application class files are located.
 Now you are ready to create the application.

 First we have to create a new page class.
-In order to do so, create a new folder “page” under “source/class/mobiletweets”, representing a new “namespace” ``mobiletweets.page``.
-In this folder create a new JavaScript file named “Input.js”.
-This file will contain the “mobiletweets.page.Input” class.
+In order to do so, create a new folder "page" under "source/class/mobiletweets", representing a new namespace ``mobiletweets.page``.
+In this folder create a new JavaScript file named
+"Input.js".
+This file will contain the ``mobiletweets.page.Input`` class.
 Define the class like this:
 ::